Cobrettie/eloquent-javascript/chapters/2/2_README.md

 # Chapter Two.
-Please, allow me to express meaningful prose, and do some *real* programming
+As the path grows, the divides are split again, and we push forward.
+Let us begin *real* programming

 # Expressions and Statements